rofe-dl/mongoose-footprints/README.md

 # Mongoose Footprints

-A mongoose plugin to log changes in MongoDB documents.
+A mongoose plugin to log changes in MongoDB documents made using `mongoose` methods.
 If used on Mongoose models, any changes made to that model will be logged as a document of the `_Footprint` model.
-It will include contain an array that shows every change made to the document, along with the old and new document bodies.
+It will contain an array that shows every change made to the document, along with the old and new document bodies.

 Changes in referenced/populated documents will not be logged unless the referenced Object ID changes entirely to a different one.
 However changes in nested documents or subdocuments will be logged.